-In fact, Tara is more a state of mind than a real, tangible attraction in the sense of (once) huge manifestations of royal splendor.
-Truth be told, the only immediately noticeable ancient erection would be the Lia Fáil.
-Which, come to think of it, and upon visual inspection from certain angles, certainly has a pronounced phallic symbolism.
-But ultimately turns out to be less splendid than more modern monuments to be found on the site.
-Being just a (roughly hewn) stone, after all.
+In fact, Tara is more a state of mind than a real, tangible attraction.
+Just looking at the rolling hills that remain won't be enough to give a real impression of its former royal splendor.
+Truth be told, the only immediately noticeable ancient monument in the area is the Lia Fáil.
+Made of roughly hewn stone, the pillar is the oldest artifact still standing at Tara but it ultimately turns out to be less impressive than more modern monuments to be found on the site.

 The Ancient Monuments of Tara

-If you want to explore Tara, you will have to make your (at times slippery, always uneven) way up to the summit of the hill.
+If you want to explore Tara, you will have to make your way up to the summit of the hill over what is a sometimes slippery and uneven path.
 From here, it is said at least, you are able to see no less than 25% of the Irish mainland.
-On a clear day you will believe this, on many another day it'll seem a very exaggerated claim.
-But it is not the view we came for, is it?
+On a clear day, you will believe this as your eyes take in the landscape that stretches in every direction.
+On many other days it'll seem a very exaggerated claim.
+However, the view is just a bonus on visiting this enchanting spot.

-At the summit you will also find an oval Iron Age hilltop enclosure, a massive "hill fort" measuring no less than 318 metres from north to south, and an impressive 264 metres from east to west.
-This is surrounded by an internal ditch and an external bank, in military terms as useful as nipples on a breastplate, and an indicator that this was a ceremonial site only.
+At the summit you will also find an oval Iron Age hilltop enclosure, a massive "hill fort" measuring over 1,000 feet (318 meters) from north to south, and an impressive 866 feet (264 meters) from east to west.
+This is surrounded by an internal ditch and an external bank, which would not have been very effective defensive features and act as an indicator that this was a ceremonial site only.
 Over the years it became known as the Fort of the Kings (Ráith na Ríogh), or the Royal Enclosure.
 Within it are further earthworks, a ring fort and a ring barrow with double ditches - they are known as Cormac's House (Teach Chormaic) and the Royal Seat (Forradh).

 Right in the middle of the Forradh you'll notice a solitary, almost organically formed standing stone.
 This is believed to be the Stone of Destiny (Lia Fáil), the ancient crowning place of the High Kings.
-Legend has it that the stone will scream (at a level to be heard all over Ireland) if touched by the rightful king, who also had to meet (and successfully complete) challenges before even being allowed within touching distance.
+Legend has it that the stone will scream (at a level to be heard all over Ireland) if touched by the rightful king, who also had to meet (and successfully complete) challenges before even being allowed within touching distance of the magical stone.

 Just north of this all, but still within the Royal Enclosure, you will also find a rather modestly sized Neolithic passage tomb, this is known as the Mound of the Hostages (Dumha na nGiall).
 Constructed around 3,400 BCE it has some fine carvings in the short passage, which is said to be oriented towards the rising sun on Imbolc and Samhain.

-Further north, outside the Ráith na Rí, is a ring-fort with no less than three banks, but partially destroyed by the churchyard.
+Further north, outside the Ráith na Rí, is a ring-fort with no less than three banks, but partially destroyed by the much more modern churchyard.
 This is known as the Rath of the Synods (Ráith na Seanadh).
 Strangely enough one of the few places in Ireland where Imperial Roman artifacts have been found.
-Not found here, despite the best efforts of the slightly deluded British Israelites around 1900, was the Ark of the Covenant.
-What these religious zealots managed, however, was the destruction of parts of the site.
+However, it is important to note that what was not found here, despite the best efforts of the slightly deluded British Israelites around 1900, was the Ark of the Covenant.
+What these religious zealots managed, however, was the destruction of parts of the site by haphazardly digging into it in search of the nonexistent ark.

 A short distance north again you will just be able to make out a long, narrow, almost rectangular earthwork, almost like a highway leading to Tara.
 It is commonly called the Banqueting Hall (Teach Miodhchuarta), There is no evidence that there ever was a hall here (as opposed to the hall that was at Emain Macha near Armagh), so first impressions might be much nearer to the truth - it may have been a ceremonial avenue approaching the main site.
 It certainly feels that way if you walk up the middle of the "Banqueting Hall", uphill and towards Cormac's House.

-The church on the Hill of Tara, dedicated to Saint Patrick, is far from ancient ... and has been allowed to partially destroy the ancient monuments.
+The church on the Hill of Tara, dedicated to Saint Patrick, is far from ancient and its construction partially destroyed some of the important ancient monuments.
 As it stands today, St. Patrick's was built in the 1820s, on a site that may have had a church since the 1190s.
 It once belonged to the Knights Hospitallers of Saint John (Order of Malta in modern parlance), so the theory with the Ark of the Covenant may well have started in medieval times.

-History could be said to come full circle - the encroaching Christian church has long been disused, and was then reactivated as a visitor centre by Heritage Ireland.
+History could be said to come full circle - the encroaching Christian church has long been disused and was then reactivated as a visitor center by Heritage Ireland.

 Basic Information on the Hill of Tara

-Parking is limited at the Hill, expect a bit of manoeuvring, and maybe a short walk.
-Actually, even getting into the car park might be a problem at busy times - you might have to find a space on the side of the road a bit away.
+Parking is limited at the Hill, expect a bit of maneuvering, and maybe a short walk.
+Actually, even getting into the parking might be a problem at busy times - you might have to find a space on the side of the road a bit away.
 Be careful not to block any entrances to the fields surrounding Tara, and to leave ample room for other traffic to get through.
-Note that "other traffic" includes coaches and (more important) large agricultural machinery.
+Note that "other traffic" includes large tour buses and (more important) large agricultural machinery.

-Access to the Hill of Tara is 24/7 through unlocked gates or over stiles.
+Access to the Hill of Tara is avaialble 24/7 through unlocked gates or over stiles.

 Take note that the Hill of Tara is a (more or less) natural landscape, absolutely not suitable for wheelchairs or persons with a more than slight mobility impairment.
 All others should wear stout shoes with good (gripping) soles, and bring a walking stick if needed.
 On wet days, Tara is an assortment of slippery slopes and sheep droppings.